camillareis/camillareis.github.io/_pages/cv.md

   * Agile Principles in New Product Development
   * Teamwork and Coordination
   * Intercultural Communication and Collaboration
-  * Student and Peer Mentoring
+  * Student Mentoring and Supervision

 ### Languages
   * German (native)